Species, characteristics, reproduction, baby manatee, habitat, danger of extinction + DRAWINGS + VIDEOS

 It is a tame animal, with both diurnal and nocturnal activity.
 Half of the time is spent swimming, and the other half is spent feeding (33%) and resting (17%).

-It lives a long time submerged in the water, but in periods of less than 14 minutes.
+It lives a long time submerged in the water, but for periods of less than 14 minutes.

 It then surfaces every 4 to 5 minutes, pulling its nostrils out of the water to breathe, and immediately submerges again.